VanDeny/SEZNAM_shopping_list/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Copy this project is probably the best start

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.